lo-han/aws_certified/AWS.md

 Automaticamente provisiona scale out (horizontal) de instancias EC2.

+###### Auto Scaling Group

+An Auto Scaling group contains a collection of EC2 instances that are treated as a logical grouping for the purposes of automatic scaling and management.
+An Auto Scaling group also lets you use Amazon EC2 Auto Scaling features such as health check replacements and scaling policies.

 ##### Amazon Machine Images

 Os modelos pré-configurados para suas instâncias que empacotam os componentes de que você precisa para seu servidor (incluindo o sistema operacional e software adicional).